Force examples

 Toy train

-When a toy train, attached to a thread, is pulled by hand while resting on the floor, an interaction occurs between the hand and the thread.
-This interaction generates a force that propels the toy train forward.
-Thus, the hand exerts a force on the toy train to initiate its movement.
+When a toy train, connected to a thread, is pulled by hand while resting on the floor, an interaction between the hand and the thread generates a force that propels the toy train forward.
+In this scenario, the hand exerts a force on the toy train to initiate its movement.

 Ball

-When someone kicks a ball with their leg, a force is applied to the ball, causing it to move forward.
-This force is generated through the interaction between the leg and the ball.
-Therefore, when a ball is kicked with the leg, there is a force exerted by the leg on the ball.
+When someone kicks a ball with their leg, a force is applied to the ball, propelling it forward.
+This force originates from the interaction between the leg and the ball.
+As the foot makes contact with the ball, it transfers energy to the ball, resulting in the application of force.
+Thus, when a ball is kicked with the leg, the leg exerts force on the ball, initiating its movement.

 Glass of water

-Consider a glass of water placed on a desk.
-When a hand is used to pick up the glass, a force is exerted on it.
-The force of the hand acts on the glass of water, allowing it to be lifted and moved.
+Imagine a glass of water resting on a desk.
+When a hand reaches out to pick up the glass, a force is applied to it.
+The force, originating from the hand, interacts with the glass of water.
+As a result, the glass experiences an upward force, enabling it to be lifted and moved.
+In this scenario, the hand’s force acts on the glass, facilitating its displacement from the desk.

 Horse-drawn vehicle

-When a horse pulls a cart, an interaction between the horse and the cart generates a force that propels the cart forward.
-This force, exerted by the horse, enables the cart to move.
+When a horse pulls a cart, an interaction between the horse and the cart generates a force that drives the cart forward.
+This force, applied by the horse, is what enables the cart to move along its path.

 Punching bag